Wireless Routers 101

 Do You Need A Wireless Router?

 Of course, you do need one!
-One of the biggest reasons — as obvious as it might sound — is to connect wirelessly using your smart devices, which primarily means being capable of connecting to the Internet using your phone.
+One of the biggest reasons is for you to be able to connect to the Internet using your wireless devices — and that includes your phone.

 Determining Your Router Needs

 The market is filled with a lot of wireless routers.
-Just one manufacturer of these little devices sells multiple versions and models that basically do the same thing.
-And it can be quite confusing when the aggressive salesman talks his way, and try to make you buy the most expensive model — which might not really differ from the cheap ones, depending on your needs.
+Just one manufacturer of these little devices has a lot of versions and models.
+And it can be quite confusing when the time has come for you to buy the wireless router that you need.

-If you want to have full control of your Internet connection, like managing the bandwidth that your devices will receive from your Internet connection, it would be best for you to get a wireless router that offers QoS (Quality of Service) and familiarize yourself with that function/feature.
+On the other hand, if you want to have full control of the bandwidth that all the devices are receiving from your Internet connection, it would be best for you to choose a wireless router that offers QoS (Quality of Service).

-By the way, do note that most wireless routers come with the QoS feature.
-Most of them have interface options that can be difficult to comprehend if you do not have a background in networking.
-Some provide an easier interface, so you do not need to learn the technicalities of QoS rules just to manage the amount of bandwidth your devices will receive or have.
+Do note that most wireless routers come with the QoS feature.
+However, most of them have interface options that can be difficult to comprehend if you do not have a background in networking.
+You do not need to learn the technicalities of QoS rules just to reduce the download speed of the computer in your living room.
+Some routers offer simple interfaces that can let you tweak the QoS without being flooded with technical terms that will seem like gibberish to you.

 Types of WLAN (Dual Band or Single Band)

-Single band wireless routers only operate on the 2.4 GHz band.
-On the other hand, dual band ones operate on two bands at the same time, namely 2.4 GHz and 5.0 GHz.
-Dual band models are much better than single band wireless routers.
-However, they still have a disadvantage — they are expensive.
+Single band wireless routers only operate on the 2.4 GHz band — hence the name.
+And dual band wireless routers operate on two bands at the same time, namely 2.4 GHz and 5.0 GHz.

-If you are on a tight budget, only have one or two devices that connect wirelessly, and live or work in a small house or office respectively, then that is the only time that you will need a single band router.
-For those who have larger houses or work in a huge office, dual band wireless routers are necessary.
+In a nutshell, dual band wireless routers are better than the single band.
+However, its only disadvantage is that it is much more expensive than the latter.
+If you have limited budget, only have one or two devices that connect wirelessly, and in a small house or office, then that is the only time that you will need a single band router.

-Most wireless devices use the 2.4 GHz band, and if there are a lot of devices that send signals using that band at the same time, wireless traffic congestion will happen.
-The congestion will cause latency and delay, and it might result in frequent timeouts or intermittent Internet connection.
+Do note that most wireless devices use the 2.4 GHz band, and if there are a lot of devices that run on that band at the same time, wireless traffic congestion will happen.
+The congestion will cause delay to your Internet connection and might result to frequent timeouts or intermittent Internet connection.

-Wireless routers do not only provide a wireless connection.
-They also usually have ports so that you can connect to them using an Ethernet cable, as mentioned a while ago.
-Due to this, buying a wireless router is a wise decision and a smart investment — you can still connect to your router using the regular cable you have, and when you do decide to go wireless, then you can do not need to buy another router.
+Wireless routers do not only provide wireless connection.
+They also provide a means for users to connect to them using an ethernet cable.
+Due to that, buying a wireless router now even if you do not have a wireless device is a wise decision.
+You can still connect to your router using the regular cable you have, and fool-proof your local connection when you acquire a wireless device (or someone comes over to connect to your Internet).

 Security Features on a Router